poloey/30_feni_nov_12/readme.md

 * just go to https://packagist.org/.
 * Choose a package you want to install and copy package name with composer command which can be found near the download icon
 * in terminal paste that command.
 Voilá thats all.
 It will install package and added link to `vendor/autoload.php` file
-* to use all package installed by composer I will require only `vendor/autoload.php` file
+* to use all packages installed by composer just require only `vendor/autoload.php` file.